gteissier/xdebug-shell/README.md

 xdebug.remote_connect_back=true
 ```

 In order to start xdebug, add `XDEBUG_SESSION_START` to query parameters.

-## How does it work ?

 Remote server will try to connect back to user on port tcp/9000.
 The endpoint where to connect to can be altered using `X-Forwarded-For` header.
-For example, if using Docker for Mac to run the xdebug Docker image supplied, you may use docker.for.mac.localhost as value.
+For example, if using Docker for Mac to run the xdebug Docker image supplied, you may use `docker.for.mac.localhost` as value.

 ## How to start a Docker vulnerable image ?